josefhabib/testbench_Nest_Next_Guay/NotesOn-Implementation.md

 >>
 >>> If the theme does not get applied, make sure the app/layout.tsx is set up correctly

+---
+---
+---

+## Backend Server (NextJS, PostgreSQL {incl. postgres.app, pgAdmin, psql, dBeaver})

+##### Background & Motivation

+In the previous section we implemented a simple full stack web UI.
+Since our application is meant to scale, the back end of this full stack web app will NOT be used for business logic - the web app will only be used for the UI.
+Instead, the business logic will be implemented on a dedicated server that we will implement using NestJS.

+> <div style="color:red">**NOTE: NestJS back end vs NextJS back end**
+> In order to keep our architecture clean, we need to clearly delineate and distinguish between the roles of the NestJS back end server and the NextJS back end server.
+The NextJS will handle "***Server Actoins***" that have to do with rendering etc the UI.
+The NestJS back end server, on the other hand, will deal with business logic (e.g. Auth, PKDB etc.), data persistence, etc.
+> </div>

+##### Purpose & Scope

+To set up the central back end application server.
+This includes:
+1. Instantiating a NestJS project
+2. Implementing a data persistence layer (i.e. Postgres Database; Prisma ORM; Schema/Migrations etc)
+3. Implementing services and integrating them with the Web App
+-  3.1 Auth Service

+##### Note: Setting up a NestJS project

 ##### Note:

+##### Note:

+##### Note:

+##### Note:

+---
+---
+---

 ## [*Section*]